abanoubha/abanoubha/README.md

 - __Project Description__ : a website to find stores in Sohag, and tell people about your store.
 - __Tech Stack__ : Laravel, Flutter.
-- Install the app from [Google Play](https://play.google.com/store/apps/details?id=com.sohagstores.app) or Huawei AppGallery or Samsung Galaxy Store or Windows or Mac OS X or Linux flatpak or Linux snap.
+- Install the app from [Google Play](https://play.google.com/store/apps/details?id=com.sohagstores.app).

 ### Agpeya - الأجبية